aaron11496/pygeocoder/README.txt

 Changelog
 ---------
+Version 1.1.1
+Returns GeocoderResult by default.
+Result set accessible by iterator or index.

 Version 1.1
 Added GeocoderResult in order to ease field retrieval/result parsing.

 Version 1.0
-Working version an API V3
+Working version an API V3.